walpolea/andrewwalpole.com/src/content/blog/2024-04-17-takeaways-from-a-weekend-project.md

 As a web developer, having a quick [go-to web stack](/blog/whats-your-go-to-web-stack-2024-edition/) to build projects like this is essential.
 So many times I've had project ideas of grandeur, only to get stalled immediately in the technical architecture because I didn't have the right tools on-hand to get started.

 But not this time.
-My muscle memory for Astro + Vue hosted on github + vercel has become strong enough that these things faded away into the background.
+My muscle memory for Astro + Vue hosted on github + vercel has become strong enough that these things faded away into the background, letting me focus on the core functionality.

+If you don't have this at-hand, I recommend going into real prototype mode and using something like [codepen](https://codepen.io).

 ## Vueuse useClipboard is great!